 Doctoral programs: When students successfully complete the program, they will appear in the ARO Graduates section or 10 years, or until they become licensed, whichever comes first.
-For the first three years, postdoctoral training and employment information is also required.
+For the first three years, postdoctoral training and employment information is required along with licensure.

 Internships programs: Graduates will appear in the section one year after completing the program.
-Internships are required to provide postdoctoral training or employment information.
+Internships are required to provide postdoctoral training and employment information.

 Postdoctoral programs: Graduates will appear in the section one year after completing the program.
 Postdoctoral programs are required to provide employment information.

 Q: What if we lose contact with a graduate and no longer have information on his/her employment or license status?